-Information applies to Windows (e.g. NT, 2000, XP) only.
+Information applies to Windows versions only.

-Information applies to Unix based systems (e.g. Solaris) only.
+Information applies to Unix based systems only.

-Hypertext links are shown as blue italic underlined.
+Hypertext links are shown as blue.

-On-Line (PDF) versions of this document: Cross-references, e.g. 'see Contacts on page x', act as hypertext links; click on the reference to go to the item.
+Cross-references, such as "Contact information", act as hypertext links; click on the reference to go to the item.

-% Commands or input which the user enters on the command line of their computer terminal

-Courier fonts indicate programming code and file names.
+% Commands or input which the user enters on the command line of their computer terminal Courier fonts indicate programming code and file names.